Study Abroad Opportunity: Cape Coast, Ghana

 Dates and Deadlines

-The tentative dates for this program are mid-June to mid-July.
-Program participants will stay in housing provided at the University of Cape Coast and in hotels during their stay in Accra.
-A complete application must be submitted to the Padnos International Center by early February.
+The dates for this program are June 14 - July 14, 2023.
+A complete application must be submitted to the Padnos International Center by February 1, 2023.
 We are happy to extend this opportunity to non-GVSU students.

 The approximate cost of the program is $4,655.00, which includes round-trip transportation from Grand Rapids, accommodations, all meals, field trips and entrance fees, and all ground transportation.
 Additional costs include: